longkai/Dockerfiles/centos/README.md

 CentOS Docker Image
 ===
-This is my centOS images, the most important different with the based images is that it uses the USTC yum source since GFW.
+This is my CentOS image.
+The most important difference with the official is that it uses the USTC yum source against GFW.

 Install with `./build.sh`.